ramnezer/herodium-auto-security-system/README.md

 #### !!!
 Note !!!

-auto-move-malwares will not include the regular schedulers (full scan and home)for the reason that sometimes 'auto-move' may be too aggressive.the real-time-scaner includes a backup scan in case it fails or in case malware is found,the backup scan will include the entire home directory and if you choose to enable 'auto-move' its settings will also be included in this scan !
+auto-move-malware will not include the regular schedulers (full scan and home)for the reason that sometimes 'auto-move' may be too aggressive.the real-time-scanner includes a backup scan in case it fails or in case malware is found,the backup scan will include the entire home directory and if you choose to enable 'auto-move' its settings will also be included in this scan !